-Lambrusco is not only the collective name of several indigenous red grape varieties, such as Sorbara, Grasparossa, Salamino, Marani, Maestri, Montericco, Ruberti, Viadanese, Barghi – to mention the most common Lambrusco varieties grown in Emilia (Emilia-Romagna) and Mantova (Lombardy), it’s also a VINO FRIZZANTE (“fizzy wine”), a type of wine that has less bottle pressure than a fully sparkling wine, such as Champagne (France) or an Italian Spumante.
+Lambrusco is not only the collective name for several indigenous red grape varieties, such as Sorbara, Grasparossa, Salamino, Marani, Maestri, Montericco, Groppello Ruberti, Viadanese, and Barghi – to mention the 9 most common Lambrusco varieties grown in Emilia (Emilia-Romagna), Mantova and Cremona (Lombardy), it’s also a red VINO FRIZZANTE (“fizzy wine”), a type of wine that has less bottle pressure (1-2.5 ATM) than a fully sparkling wine (3.0+ ATM), such as Champagne (France) or an Italian Spumante.

 Other classic Vino Frizzantes from the Lands of Fizz (the provinces of Emilia and Mantova) are Gutturnio Frizzante (red), Barbera Frizzante (red), Bonarda Frizzante (red), Ortrugo Frizzante (white), Pignoletto Frizzante (white), and Malvasia Frizzante (white).

-The quality of a Lambrusco label depends on the reputation of the producer and the individual brand.
-It has nothing to do with a particular Lambrusco variety or DOC.
-There’s great Salamino and very bad Sorbara and most big producers produce only one or two truly authentic Lambruscos.
+The quality of a Lambrusco label depends very much on the reputation of a producer and an individual brand/label.
+It has nothing to do with a particular Lambrusco variety or Lambrusco DOC.
+[Note: Industrial Lambrusco (4-9.5% alc., amabile/dolce (30-90g/l sugar)] – unfortunately – continues to be DOC Lambrusco.)

-The classic flavors of true – minimum 11 percent alcohol – Lambrusco are a mix of blue-, boysen-, black-, rasp-, strawberries, cherries, plums, and violets.
-On the other hand ALL industrial Lambrusco versions (4%-9.5% alc.), originally invented for the United States, are either “very sweet, kind of sweet, or not so sweet.”
+The classic flavor of true – minimum 10.5% alcohol – Lambrusco is a mix of blue-, boysen-, cran-, black-, rasp-, strawberries, currents, cherries, plums, and violets (sorbara).

 Riunite: “s’inventarono un Lambrusco per gli yankee, frizzante quasi come una coca cola e due gradi sotto la produzione locale, per il gusto Usa fu perfetto.” – Ansa.it

-(Banfi, importer of Riunite, invented a Lambrusco for Americans that’s more like a soft drink (cola) and 3% of alcohol lower than traditional local Lambrusco; a perfect version for US consumers’ taste preferences [in 1967].)
-(Note: Sweet, cheap industrial Lambrusco was actually first introduced to US consumers by Giacobazzi in 1965.)
+(Translation: Banfi, importer of Riunite, invented a Lambrusco for Americans that’s more like a soft drink (cola) and 2% [2% to 4.5%] alcohol lower than traditional local Lambrusco [min.
+10.5% alc]; a perfect version for US consumers’ taste preferences [in 1967].)
+(Note: Sweet, cheap industrial Lambrusco was actually first introduced to US consumers by Giacobazzi in 1965, not by Banfi/Riunite.)

-This is an exciting time for true #RealLambrusco (min.
-11% alc.) lovers; there’s always something new to discover in the vineyards in and around Bologna, Mantova, Modena, Parma, and Reggio Emilia!
+This is an exciting time for true #RealLambrusco lovers; there’s always something new to discover in the vineyards in and around Bologna, Cremona, Mantova, Modena, Parma, and Reggio Emilia!